arpa2/DNS-mixer/doc/acl-rules.md

 `_3 6-*` is the same as `6-* _3` and `^87 66-99` is the same
 as `^87 66-87` and `66-* ^87` forms.

-Note that the various forms may be combined, as in
+Note that the various forms may be combined to list a number of alternative choices in different forms, as in

     u16 e000&ff00 6-13 +7 13-20

 ## Byte sequences